-Step 1: Apply drip paint to inside rim of glass vase.
+Step 1: Apply drip paint to the inside rim of the glass vase.

-Tip: If the rim of your vase has multiple angles, as this one does, you’ll need to apply paint to the “top” of all sections.
-Here, paint was squeezed directly onto the true rim and then more squeezed onto the interior “rim.”
+If the rim of your vase has multiple angles, as this one does, you’ll need to apply paint to the “top” of all sections.

-Step 2: Spread excess paint to cover entire glass surface.
+Step 2: Spread excess drip paint over entire opening.

-On this initial paint layer, the important part is what is seen from the outside of the vase (through the glass), not necessarily what is seen looking in.
-I used a foam brush (and, later, a toothpick, which I ended up preferring due to better paint-spread control) to spread the areas of excess paint toward the areas without paint.
+Be aware that on this initial paint layer, the important part is what is seen from the outside of the vase, not necessarily what is seen looking in.

-Not to worry; these paint drips will be easily scraped off before my next paint application, when all is dry.
-If this happens to you, just leave them alone and let them dry at this point.
+How to fix paint drips?
+Don’t worry if paint drips down to the bottom of the vase.
+The paint drips will be easily scraped off before your next paint application when all is dry.
+Just leave them alone and let them dry at this point.

 Step 4: Wipe the rim.

-If your paint is dripping to your satisfaction, wipe off the rim of your glass vase.
-Tip: Don’t worry too much about what the inside of the vase looks like; this photo shows a kind of streaky-looking paint, but from the outside, the gold paint should be smooth and opaque.
+Note: Don’t worry too much about what the inside of the vase looks like.
 The inside will be covered with your other paint coat.